RN to BSN Traditional Degree Program

 Fact Sheet on BSN Program

-The Department of Nursing at Millersville University offers an ACEN-accredited RN to BSN program designed exclusively for Registered Nurses who have completed an accredited associate degree or Diploma RN program and wish to continue their education to earn the BSN.
+The Department of Nursing at Millersville University offers an CCNE-accredited RN to BSN program designed exclusively for Registered Nurses who have completed an accredited associate degree or Diploma RN program and wish to continue their education to earn the BSN.
 All course content and time offerings of courses are designed to meet the needs of non-traditional adult learners.
 The BSN undergraduate program has "rolling admissions" (on-going) and no application deadline.

 The Degree Program